alg810/CardServerProxy/README.0.9.0.txt

 Some guidelines:

 - Don't attempt to use an existing config.
 Start from scratch (with no proxy.xml) and use the generated config template.
   Allow the default plugins to remain unless you find good reason to do otherwise.
+The generated config is the only example template included in 0.9.0.

 - Since the max connections limit is now per profile and not global:
   If you had max-connections specified per user before, remove all these attributes and re-add them only as needed.